Archaeology of the Romani people: Czech Republic

 Since 2017 archaeological surveys have taken place at the site of a Roma concentration camp in the Czech Republic.
 After World War II the site located at Lety u Písku was converted to a pig farm.
 Recently the farm has been shut down and work is underway to convert the complex into a museum.
 Archaeological excavations at the site have recovered building materials such as nails and door handles as well as beads and buttons that may have belonged to the prisoners there.
 Upcoming excavations will seek to locate the camp's burial sites.

+England

+John-Henry Phillips, a British archaeologist from a Romany background, and co-presenter of Channel 4's The Great British Dig, formed Romani Community Archaeology in 2022, and has undertaken excavations of historic Romany Gypsy sites in the United Kingdom.
+The first of these investigated the site of a former 'Gypsy Rehabiliation Centre' at Thorney Hill in the New Forest - a site of forced assimilation - that ran from the 1960s - 1970s.
+The excavation was undertaken as a community archaeology project, and was featured on Series 12 of BBC Two's Digging For Britain with Alice Roberts.

 Elsewhere

 Another example of possibly Romani-related archaeology is a June 2010 excavation of the "Caird’s Cave" in Rosemarkie, Scotland, a site possibly inhabited by Scottish Gypsy and Traveller groups.
 In addition to archaeology directly relating to Romani sites, there have also been some research done into the archaeogenetics and "linguistic archaeology" of the Romani people.
 An example of this is the discovery of a skeleton in an Anglo-Saxon cemetery under Norwich Castle in Norfolk, which – as reported by British Archaeology – was genetically identified as a possible Romani man.